ChrstphrHll/npc_gen/students/Kova Tamara.md

 year: 1
 guild: Treskal
 partyID: 69
+tags:
+- Firbolg
+- Fighter
+- Assault
+- 1st
+- Treskal
 ---
 # Kova Tamara
 ---
 ### Description
 - 1st year Firbolg Fighter in Treskal
-- straight black hair that's put up in a large bun, Pale Gray eyes, and Pale Brown skin
+- straight black hair that's put up in a large bun, Green eyes, and Pale Brown skin
 - Is Dynamic and Modern, and has Competition as their ideal

 ### Organizations